Oldboy (2003 film): Plot

-In 1988, businessman Oh Dae-su is arrested for drunkenness, missing his daughter's fourth birthday.
-After his friend Joo-hwan picks him up from the police station, Dae-su is kidnapped and wakes up in a sealed hotel room, where food is delivered through a pet door.
-Dae-su learns that his wife has been murdered and that he has been framed as a prime suspect by his captors.
-As years of imprisonment pass, Dae-su hallucinates, grows deranged from solitude, and eventually attempts suicide.
-While unconscious after slashing his wrists, Dae-su is resuscitated and bandaged, prevented from dying in order to ensure that he continues to live in agony.
-After this, Dae-su passes the time practicing shadowboxing and attempting to dig an escape tunnel in order to seek vengeance against his captors.
+In 1988, businessman Oh Dae-su is arrested for assault and drunkenness, causing him to miss his daughter's fourth birthday.
+His friend Joo-hwan collects him, but Dae-su disappears and awakens in a sealed hotel room.
+Takeout food is delivered through a pet door, and his only diversion is a television; from it, Dae-su learns that he has been framed for his wife's murder.
+As years pass, Dae-su grows deranged from solitude and attempts suicide by wrist-cutting, but is resuscitated.
+Dae-su then begins practicing martial arts against the wall and attempting to dig an escape tunnel.